MatteoFasulo/Whisper-TikTok/README.md

 OR

+1. Download the .bat file
-1. Open a Command Prompt.
+2. Open a Command Prompt.
 3. Run the following command:

     ```batch